J Felix

 Strong Emotions

 Scientists are only beginning to understand the complexity that is human emotion.
+The research we present here is emerging and is by no means conclusive.
 How does the trill of a songbird evoke delight in one, the smell of cologne stir nostalgia and sadness in another, or the image of a hated politician provoke anger in a third?
 How does a hug trigger anxiety and discomfort in one but provide a feeling of comfort and warmth to another?

 How the brain alchemizes waves to sound, rivers of light to sight, molecules to smell or taste, and tactile sensations to touch is somewhat understood.
 These experiences are encoded in neurons across the brain.
 Low level details like shape, color, shadow, tone, or pitch are compressed in subcortical regions of the brain.
 But how the brain colors sound waves (the trill of a Carolina wren), molecules of scent (dad's Old Spice), photons of light (the image of a dictator), or touch (a hug) with hues of emotion is less well understood.

 Instead of being the plaything of emotions, we can, with skill and practice, learn to regulate our emotions top-down.
-Some of the strategies that follow may help.
+Some of the strategies I share below may help.

 The body seeks homeostasis, balance.
 Some researchers prefer the term allostasis, which refers to how the body responds to stressors to restore homeostasis.
+If I have an audacious goal, for example, I may be under some stress, but I may also feel highly motivated, hyper-focused, and energized.
+This is eustress, or good stress, and my body will respond accordingly.
+Heart rate may be slightly more elevated, for example.
+But, if I am experiencing chronic stress, I may be out of balance.
+The stress load may overwhelm the nervous system.
 Allostatic load refers to the cumulative effects of stress on mental and physical health.
 Chronic, unremitting stress, leads to allostatic overload and dysregulation.
-We feel physically and emotionally spent.
+Without self-awareness or tools to regulate my state, we may feel physically and emotionally spent.

 If we address root causes, we can relieve many symptoms associated with debilitating emotional states.
-Many psychological and physical diseases can be addressed by correcting our diets, attending to sleep, exercising regularly, and nurturing our social connections.
+Many psychological and physical diseases can be addressed by correcting our diets, attending to sleep, exercising regularly, nurturing our social connections, and attending to our mind sets.
 Neither pharmaceuticals, nor therapy, nor meditation will avail us much if we compromise on these fundamentals.
 When sleep is disrupted, for example, our hormonal schedules become dysregulated, our mood suffers.
 We increase the risk of anxiety-disorders and depression.
 Anxiety, depression and lack of sleep are strongly correlated.
 No drug is as beneficial as sleep is for health.

 Or take diet- research has shown that the gut microbiota modulate gut and brain functions.
 There are gut cells that engage neural synapses (Kaelberer, 2018) (Sanmarco et al, 2021).
 Gut bacteria produce neurochemicals that the brain uses to regulate physiological and mental processes which affect learning, memory, mood, and by extension behavior.